crisward/svelte-tag/README.md

 Now anywhere you use the `<hello-world>` tag you'll get a svelte app.
-Obviously you can set your tag name to anything.
+Obviously you can set your tag name to anything containing a dash.

 ## Todo